junxit/us-congress-bills-110/bill.md

     - **(D)** school readiness indicators; and
     - **(E)** links to community services;
   - **(3)** the research-based instruction, materials, and activities being used in the activities funded under the grant; and
-  - **(4)** the effectiveness of the training and ongoing professional development provided—
-    - **(A)** to staff supported under the grant; and
+  - **(4)** the training and technical assistance, including ongoing professional development, provided to programs supported under the grant.
-    - **(B)** to the broader early childhood community.
-- **(h)** *Supplement not Supplant* Grant funds provided under this section shall be used to supplement, and not supplant, Federal and non-Federal funds available for carrying out the activities described in this section.
+- **(g)** *Supplement not Supplant* Grant funds provided under this section shall be used to supplement, and not supplant, Federal and non-Federal funds available for carrying out the activities described in this section.
-- **(i)** *Authorization of Appropriations* There is authorized to be appropriated to carry out this section $50,000,000 for the period of fiscal years 2008 through 2010.
+- **(h)** *Authorization of Appropriations* There are authorized to be appropriated to carry out this section $20,000,000 for fiscal year 2009 and such sums as may be necessary for fiscal years 2010 through 2013.

-## § 8.
+## § 7.
 Evaluation

-- **(a)** *In General* From funds reserved under section 5(b)(1)(A), the Secretary shall conduct an independent evaluation of the effectiveness of this Act.
+- **(a)** *In General* From funds reserved under section 4(b)(1)(A), the Secretary shall conduct, through grant or contract, an independent evaluation of the effectiveness of home visitation programs carried out under this Act.
 - **(b)** *Reports*
   - **(1)** *Interim report* Not later than 2 years after the date of enactment of this Act, the Secretary shall submit an interim report on the evaluation conducted pursuant to subsection (a) to the Committee on Health, Education, Labor, and Pensions of the Senate and the Committee on Education and Labor of the House of Representatives.
-  - **(2)** *Final report* Not later than 3 years after the date of enactment of this Act, the Secretary shall submit a final report on the evaluation conducted pursuant to subsection (a) to the committees described in paragraph (1).
+  - **(2)** *Final report* Not later than 4 years after the date of enactment of this Act, the Secretary shall submit a final report on the evaluation conducted pursuant to subsection (a) to the committees described in paragraph (1).
-- **(c)** *Contents* The reports submitted under subsection (b) shall include information on the following:
+- **(c)** *Study* The independent evaluation conducted under this section shall examine the following:
-  - **(1)** How the grant funds have expanded access to early childhood home visitation including—
-    - **(A)** demonstrating that programs funded reflect the quality indicators outlined in section 5(f)(1); and
-    - **(B)** documenting the service delivery indicators, as outlined in section 5(h)(1), across all recipients receiving grants with attention to the number of families served and the level of service received.
-  - **(2)** How the States affect outcomes consistent with program goals including, where appropriate given the program being evaluated, parenting practices, child health and development, child maltreatment, school readiness, and links to community services.
+  - **(1)** The effect of home visiting programs on child and parent outcomes, consistent with program goals, including, where appropriate given the program being evaluated, parental outcomes related to child health and development, parenting practices, child health and development, child maltreatment, school readiness, and links to community services.
-  - **(3)** The effectiveness of early childhood home visitation on different populations, including the extent to which variability exists in program ability to improve outcomes across programs and populations, such as families with English language learners and families with a family member in the Armed Forces.
+  - **(2)** The effectiveness of early childhood home visitation on different populations, including the extent to which variability exists in program ability to improve outcomes across programs and populations.

-  - **(4)** Descriptions of the technical assistance and training actually provided and the nature of the populations receiving this assistance.
+## § 8.
+Reports to Congress

+- **(a)** *In general* The Secretary shall annually provide a report to the Committee on Education and Labor in the House of Representatives and the Committee on Health, Education, Labor, and Pensions in the Senate, information on the activities carried out under this Act.
+- **(b)** *Content* The reports submitted under this section shall, at a minimum, include information about the programs carried out under this Act, including information on the following:
+  - **(1)** descriptions of the high need communities targeted by States for programs carried out under this Act;
+  - **(2)** the service delivery models funded under this Act;
+  - **(3)** program characteristics, including—
+    - **(A)** staff qualifications and demographic characteristics; and
+    - **(B)** recipient characteristics including the number of families served, the demographic characteristics of the families served, and family retention and duration of services;
+  - **(4)** program-reported outcomes;
+  - **(5)** the findings from State evaluations;
+  - **(6)** the research-based instruction, materials, and activities being used in the activities funded under the grant;
-  - **(5)** The effectiveness of the training and technical assistance activities funded under this Act, including the effects of training and technical assistance activities on program performance and agency-level collaboration.
+  - **(7)** the training and technical activities, including on-going professional development, provided to programs; and
-  - **(6)** Recommendations on strengthening or modifying this Act.
+  - **(8)** the annual program implementation costs, including the cost per family served under the program.

 ## § 9.
 Supporting new parents through hospital education

-- **(a)** *In General* The Secretary of Health and Human Services (referred to in this section as the “Secretary”) shall develop and implement a public information and educational campaign to inform the public and new parents about the importance of proper care for infants and children under 5 years of age, including healthy parent-child relationships, the demands and stress associated with caring for infants, positive responses to infants’ challenging behaviors including awareness of their social, emotional, and physical needs, awareness of the vulnerability of young children to abusive practices, and the signs and treatment of post-partum depression.
+- **(a)** *In General* The Secretary shall develop and implement a public information and educational campaign to inform the public and new parents about the importance of proper care for infants and children under 5 years of age, including healthy parent-child relationships, the demands and stress associated with caring for infants, positive responses to infants’ challenging behaviors including awareness of their social, emotional, and physical needs, awareness of the vulnerability of young children to abusive practices, and the signs and treatment of post-partum depression.
 - **(b)** *Elements*
   - **(1)** *In general* The campaign developed under subsection (a) shall include the following elements:
     - **(A)** The dissemination of educational and informational materials in print, audio, video, electronic, and other media.
     - **(B)** The use of public service announcements and advertisements.
     - **(C)** The dissemination of effective child abuse prevention practices and techniques, including information about research-based home visiting programs, respite care, crisis nurseries, and parent support networks, to parents, caregivers, maternity hospitals, children’s hospitals, pediatricians, child care centers, organizations providing prenatal and postnatal care, and organizations providing parenting education and support services.
     - **(D)** Connection to existing parental involvement programs.
-  - **(2)** *Prevention practices* In carrying out paragraph (1)(C) through the campaign under subsection (a), the Secretary shall ensure that every hospital, military hospital, and birth center receiving these materials requests that each maternity patient and father of a newborn child, if available, participate in a single session parenting class, that is approved by the Secretary, on the vulnerabilities of their infant to abusive practices, as well as the importance of proper care for infants and young children, and the symptoms of abusive head and other injuries, and strategies for caring for infants’ social, emotional, and physical needs.
-After participating in the class, the hospital or birth center shall request that such patient or father sign a form stating that they have participated or refused to participate in the parenting class.
-  - **(3)** *Existing programs* The implementation and execution of the public information and educational campaign under this section should seek collaboration with and referrals to existing parental involvement programs that specialize in strengthening children’s cognitive skills, early literacy skills, social or emotional and physical development and existing prenatal and early childhood home visitation programs.
+  - **(2)** *Existing programs* The Secretary, in implementing and executing the public information and educational campaign under this section, should seek collaboration with and referrals to existing parental involvement programs that specialize in strengthening children’s cognitive skills, early literacy skills, social or emotional and physical development and existing prenatal and early childhood home visitation programs.
-  - **(4)** *Existing state requirements* The implementation and execution of the public information and educational campaign under this section should encourage the Secretary to work with pre-existing State requirements to ensure that no unnecessary burdens are placed on hospitals, military hospitals, and birth centers receiving educational materials.
+  - **(3)** *Existing state requirements* The Secretary, in implementing and executing the public information and educational campaign under this section, shall consider with pre-existing State requirements to ensure that no unnecessary burdens are placed on hospitals, military hospitals, and birth centers receiving educational materials.
-- **(c)** *Authorization of Appropriations* There is authorized to be appropriated such sums as may be necessary to carry out this section for fiscal years 2008 through 2010.
+- **(c)** *Authorization of Appropriations* There are authorized to be appropriated to carry out this section such sums as may be necessary for fiscal years 2009 through 2013.